krr-up/benchmark-tool-guide/run-vanilla-clingo.md

 #### Project changes
 The last changes needed are to lines 25-27.
 First, we want to name our project something meaningful.
 We set the value of *name* to "base-vs-jumpy"

-The value of *tag* is no longer refering to anything.
-Both settings that we have have different tags but we still want to run both in this benchmark.
+The value of *tag* is no longer referring to anything.
+Both settings that we have different tags but we still want to run both in this benchmark.
 To manage this we simply set the value of *tag* to the special value \*ALL\*
 ```
 <project name="base-vs-jumpy" job="pbs-gen">
 	<runtag machine="zuse" benchmark="no-pigeons" tag="*ALL*"/>